illumos/ipd/ipd/0021/README.md

 This is a good step in the right direction, we just need to take this another step further and continue this across the broader PCIe implementation.

+Finally, there are a bunch of changes that are coming in the industry with respect to PCIe hotplug.
+In particular, there are more and more platform-specific features being added such as the system firmware intermediary, different error containment mechanisms, and more.
+Most of this spurned on by the adoption of NVMe.
+This means that there are going to be more and more platform-specific pieces over time, which really emphasizes the importance of having a solid, common foundation.
+We don't want to repeat a large chunk of the current per-platform enumeration history going forward.

 ### Proposal